 successful on the nursing boards.
 Our graduates are employed as

 staff nurses, research nurses, and nurse midwives.
 Following the

 completion of a master’s degree, they work as nurse practitioners,

 The Mount's Nursing program has achieved accreditation from the

 prestigious Commission on Collegiate Nursing Education

-Please contact the Office of Adult Degree Completion at
+For any other questions, please contact the Office of Adult Degree